data-gymnasia/courses/content/data-science-utilities/content.md

 > id: latex
 ## LaTeX

 TeX (pronounced *tech*) is an open-source typesetting engine for technical documents.
 It was created in the late 1970s by Donald Knuth, and it has since become almost universally adopted in the mathematical research community and widely adopted in other scientific communities.
-The most common way to use TeX is through *LaTeX* (*lay-tex* or *lah-tex*; both pronunciations are common), which provides extra tools that make TeX easier to use.
+The most common way to use TeX is through *LaTeX* (*lay-tex* or *lah-tex;* both pronunciations are common), which provides extra tools that make TeX easier to use.

 [Continue](btn:next)